“Always intelligent and provocative, as well as disciplined and civil. A stimulating way to spend an evening.”

 - The Wall Street Journal

 The moderator of Intelligence Squared U.S. debates since 2008, John Donvan is an author and correspondent for ABC News.
-He has served as ABC’s White House Correspondent, along with postings in Moscow, London, Jerusalem and Amman.
-In addition to recently premiering his first one-man show, “Lose the Kid,” in Washington, D.C., John is currently writing a book on the history of autism, to be published by Crown in 2015.
-John is a three-time Emmy Award winner and was a National Magazine Award finalist in 2010.
+He has served as ABC’s White House Correspondent, along with postings in Moscow, London, Jerusalem, and Amman.
+John is the coauthor of In a Different Key: The Story of Autism, which will be published by Crown in January 2016.
+In addition to premiering his first one-man show, “Lose the Kid,” in 2013 in Washington, D.C., John is a three-time Emmy Award winner and was a National Magazine Award finalist in 2010.

-Director of Marketing and Production for Intelligence Squared U.S. Formerly the director of marketing for a celebrity speakers bureau, Clea has led national campaigns for renowned journalists, best-selling authors and public officials.
-Previously, she worked in direct marketing for BMG/Columbia House and launched public advocacy campaigns for The Center for Arts Education.
-Clea studied communications at American University and holds a B.A. from The New School University.
+Clea leads marketing, digital initiatives and program distribution for Intelligence Squared U.S. She has directed the production of more than 70 debates across multiple platforms, including public radio, television, podcasts and digital broadcasts.
+Previously, Clea led national marketing campaigns for renowned journalists, best-selling authors and public officials at Great Talent Network.
+She also managed direct marketing campaigns for BMG/Columbia House among other direct-to-consumer brands, and launched public advocacy campaigns for The Center for Arts Education.
+She holds a B.A. from The New School with Dean’s Honors.

-Director of Research for Intelligence Squared U.S. since the program's start in 2006.
+Kris Kamikawa has been the director of research for IQ2US since the program's start in 2006.
 Prior to this, she worked in book publishing for five years at St. Martin’s Press.
 She is a graduate of Stanford University (AB) and Pratt Institute (MLIS).